What are Living-Learning & Theme Communities?

 How to Apply

-Students who are interested in participating in a Theme Community can make selection on the designated pages located in the student housing application.
+Students who are interested in participating in a Theme Community can make selections on the designated pages located in the student housing application.
 Depending on demand, you may be placed into any one of the preferences provided.

 We are pleased to offer the following options: